PeterCamilleri/CX16/docs/quirks.md

 ### Comparisons are odious

-That's what what dad always told growing up.
+That's what what my dad always told me growing up.
 Of course, he was referring to comparing people.
-In the W65C02S, comparisons are operators applied to scalar quantities, like the values in the
-A register of a CPU with some value in memory.
+In the W65C02S, comparisons are operators applied to scalar quantities, like the values in the A register of a CPU with some value in memory.
 The compare instruction has exactly one job to do.
 It has to set the appropriate flags based on the computation of the operation A - m.
 That's it.
 That's all it has to do.

 It gets it wrong.